Certified by the International Professional Surrogates Association

 Get in Touch

-Update March 2021: My practice is currently full and I am not accepting any new clients.
-Feel free to contact me if you would like to be put on my waitlist, but please be aware that I am unable to predict when I might have an opening in my schedule.
+Update August 2021: My practice is currently full and I am not accepting any new clients.
+Feel free to contact me if you would like to be put on my waitlist, but please be aware that there is currently a 3-4 year wait.

 If you are interested in Surrogate Partner Therapy, please contact the International Professional Surrogates Association.
 We will help you find an appropriate therapist in your area.
 Once you and your therapist have gotten to know each other, and make a mutual decision that seeing a surrogate is right for you, your therapist can contact me and schedule our first 3-person meeting.